Hot Buttered Soul: Production

 Produced by Al Bell with Allen Jones and Marvell Thomas, the record was tracked by engineer Terry Manning at the Ardent Studios location on National Street in Memphis.
 The Bar-Kays were the tracking band, supplemented by pianist and co-producer Marvell Thomas (son of Rufus Thomas).
 Isaac Hayes played Hammond organ and sang the vocals live while conducting the tracking band at the same time.
 Much of the later production was done as part of the package of products brought to Detroit by producer Don Davis to expedite the production process.
 The strings and horns were arranged by Detroit arranger Johnny Allen and were recorded at United Sound Studios by engineer Ed Wolfrum with vocals and final mix at Tera Shirma by engineer Russ Terrana.
 The producers were looking for a sweeping orchestral sound that would enhance the rhythm tracks.
-The pre-delay reverberation technique, recorded in part by Terry Manning on the tracking session, had been used at Artie Fields productions in Detroit in late 1950s, and at Columbia Records; it was also used by Wolfrum and others for numerous productions and commercials previous and after the release of this project including the Marvin Gaye What's Going On project, with orchestration also recorded at United.
+The pre-delay reverberation technique, recorded in part by Terry Manning on the tracking session, had been used at Artie Fields productions in Detroit in late 1950s, and at Columbia Records; it was also used by Wolfrum and others for numerous productions and commercials previous and after the release of this project including Marvin Gaye's What's Going On project, with orchestration also recorded at United.
 Russ Terrana went on to the engineering staff of Motown Records and was responsible for the recording and mixing of many hits on that label.

-Reception
+Critical reception

 The album was released in June 1969 and peaked at number 1 on the top R&B chart, and at number 8 on the Billboard 200.
+The edited single version of "Walk On By" reached #30 on the Billboard Hot 100, and the edited single version of "By The Time I Get To Phoenix" reached #37 on the same chart.

 Contemporary and retrospective reviews of the album were highly positive.
-Allmusic ranks Hot Buttered Soul as perhaps the best record of Hayes's career, second only to 1971's Black Moses, and said the album pioneered new developments in R&B music for the 1970s.
+AllMusic ranks Hot Buttered Soul as one of the best records of Hayes's career, perhaps second only to 1971's Black Moses, and said the album pioneered new developments in R&B music for the 1970s.
 In 2020, Rolling Stone ranked the album at number 373 in their list of the 500 Greatest Albums of All Time.

-American punk rock musician Henry Rollins has frequently referred to Hot Buttered Soul as one of his favorite albums; Rollins interviewed Hayes for his book Do I Come Here Often?
+American punk rock musician Henry Rollins has frequently referred to Hot Buttered Soul as one of his favorite albums.
+Rollins interviewed Hayes in 1995, and the interview was reprinted in the 1998 book Do I Come Here Often?
+Black Coffee Blues, Part 2.

+Evan Minsker of Pitchfork wrote in 2017: "Hayes didn’t have any grand sales ambitions for Hot Buttered Soul, but his long cuts and high drama made him a star, one who pried the creative doors open for the artists who followed."